x6yz3/Robotics/README.md

 ### Controller Tuning
 For tuning the parameters, we should do several experiments.
-Firstly, we should test the robot to go straight to tune parameters such as <i>maxRotationAcceleration,maxRotationSpeed </i>
+Firstly, we should test the robot to go straight to tune parameters such as <i>maxRotationAcceleration,maxRotationSpeed </i></br>
 Then, we should set angle (30°, 60°, 90°, 180°), keep track of logfile of reference angle and actual angle, to plot diagram.
-We can use "Ziegler-Nichols" heuristic method to tune the PID parameter.
+We can use "Ziegler-Nichols" heuristic method to tune the PID parameter.</br>
 • set ki and kd to zero.
-Increase kp until the system starts oscillating with period Pu (in seconds) — remember this gain as ku;
+Increase kp until the system starts oscillating with period Pu (in seconds) — remember this gain as ku;</br>
-• set kp = 0.6ku, ki = 2kp/Pu, and kd = kpPu/8.
+• set kp = 0.6ku, ki = 2kp/Pu, and kd = kpPu/8.</br>